 Some Landlords refuse to return the Security Deposit to Tenants.
-Unfortunately, many Tenants depend on their Security Deposit to pay for moving costs.
-However, many Landlords will not return the Deposit if the Tenant caused extensive damage.
-The Landlord will then use the Deposit to pay for the damages.
-A Tenant’s Return of Security Deposit Broward can be a complicated process.
-Therefore, it is important you consult an Attorney that has handled several Security Deposit Disputes.
+Unfortunately, many depend on it to pay for moving costs.
+However, many Landlords will not return it if there is extensive damage.
+Instead, they will use it to pay for the damages.
+A Tenant’s Return of Security Deposit In Broward can be complicated.
+Therefore, it is important to consult an Attorney that handles Deposit Disputes.

-The Tenant is required to respond within 15 days of receiving the claim.
+Florida Statute Chapter 83.49(3) generally states that a Landlord must send by certified mail their intention to impose a claim.
+Failure to send is a strict violation of the Statute.
+After the Tenant receives the claim, they have 15 days to object.
 If they respond within 15 days, the Deposit will not be released.
 Nevertheless, the Tenant can file a lawsuit if the claim is not sent certified mail.
-As a result of not being sent certified mail, the Court will likely return the Deposit to the Tenant.
-However, most Landlords comply with the notice requirement.
-If the Landlord timely sends out notice on the Deposit, the Tenant will have to file a lawsuit to try and recover.
-The Tenant will have to show that the Landlord is wrongfully withholding their security deposit.
+As a result, the Court will likely return the Deposit to the Tenant.
+However, most Landlords comply.
+If the Landlord timely sends out notice, the Tenant will have to file a lawsuit.
+They will have to show that the Landlord wrongfully withheld their deposit.